mailchimp/mc-woocommerce/README.txt

 == Changelog ==

 = 2.0.2 =
 * Added new logs feature to help troubleshoot isolated sync and data feed issues.
 * Fixed bug with setting customers as Transactional during checkout if they had already opted in previously.
 * Fixed bug where abandoned cart automation still fired after a customer completed an order.

+= 2.0.1 =
+* Added support for "Connected Site" scripts.
+* Made physical address a required field for store setup.
+* Fixed order, cart timestamps to begin using UTC.

 = 2.0 =
 * Support WooComerce 3.0